AcademySoftwareFoundation/openqmc/README.md

 The implementation uses the stochastic method described by Helmer et la. [^2] to efficiently construct a progressive multi-jittered (0,2) sequence.
-The first pair of dimensions in a domain have the same intergration properties as the Sobol implementation.
+The first pair of dimensions in a domain have the same integration properties as the Sobol implementation.
 However as the sequence doesn't extend to more than two dimensions, the second pair is randomised relative to the first in a single domain.